mayasharma2110/Keep-Riding/README.md

 * First Time Visitor Goals

   * As a first time user, I want to understand the purpose of the website and learn about the riding school.
-    * When the user first enters the site they are greeted with a clear navigation bar when viewed on mobile or desktop devices showing the company name and the 3 pages the user can view.
+    * When the user first enters the site, they are greeted with a clear navigation bar when viewed on mobile or desktop devices showing the company name and the 3 pages the user can view.
     *  Below the navigation bar there is a carousel of images of horse riding and horses.
     This clearly indicates the purpose of the website.
-    The carousel will go through the  picutres automatically or can use controls/indicators to pick an image to view.
+    The carousel will go through the pictures automatically or can use controls/indicators to pick an image to view.
     * The colour scheme (yellow and brown) also matches the theme of horses and horse riding and makes it clear to the user the motivation of the website.
     * From here the user can: